toggio/SecureTokenizer/README.md

 - Generating a strong encrypted cryptographycally secure random main key `$nonce`, included in the first part of the token.
 - Creating a psudo-randomly generated second part of the token `$lsToken` that is encrypted using the nonce as key.
-- For time-based tokens, ensuring they are securely hashed (using SHA-256) for client-side (JavaScript) use, such as AJAX calls.
+- For time-based tokens, ensuring they are securely hashed (using SHA-256) for client-side (JavaScript) use, such as AJAX requests.
 - Ensuring all tokens are obfuscated and securely encrypted using both XOR operations and AES-256 encryption for maximum security.
 - Checking validity of received tokens even with time-based check